amandar8529/github-tutorial/README.md

 ---
 ## Rolling Back Changes
-git checkout -- filename:
+git checkout -- filename:  to edit/will undo/discharge a change
-git reset HEAD filename:
-git reset --soft HEAD~1:
-git reset HEAD~1:
-git reset --hard HEAD~1:
+git reset HEAD filename:   will undo adding something to the staging area git reset --soft HEAD~1:    undo a commit git reset HEAD~1:           undo a commit git reset --hard HEAD~1:    undo a commit